This is a (rambling) flow-chart for my own use as a memory aid, but thought it might be useful for anybody looking to write a similar blog.

 The post text, possibly but not necessarily including a history of the song, my thoughts about the song, and how it relates in my life, or someone else’s.

-When the I’m finally ready, “Recording Day” usually starts in the morning.
+When it's finally ready, “Recording Day” usually starts in the morning.
 I’ve been using my cell phone to record the video, but something’s not right with the new phone.
 Still trying to figure how to make it work better, or what alternate video recorder to use.
 For now, I can work around it.

-Also, Ableton doesn’t play well with other software, at least not on my desktop.
+Ableton doesn’t play well with other software, at least not on my desktop.
 The only solution that worked permanently (fingers crossed) was to get a dedicated laptop expressly for running Ableton.
 It’s a whole extra process to transfer all the finished Ableton files from the laptop to my desktop.
 Tried using Google Drive, but that meant running a browser on the laptop.
 A thumb drive is the simplest workable option.
 Running ANYTHING but Ableton makes the laptop drag.
-I also had to get an external audio driver, in order to get good quality sound output.
-Otherwise, it sounded more like a kid's toy piano.
+Every time Windows gets an update, there's a risk that something quits working and can take weeks to figure out.
+Best solution: disconnect the laptop from the internet.
+No more updates, now the only problem is when any of the hardware breaks down.

 After saving an Ableton Live Set, export the song as a .WAV file, and as a MIDI file.